rfshelley/Documentation/architecture/index.rst

 Groups
 ^^^^^^

-Groups are meant to represent a room or other physical space within a location.
+Groups are meant to represent a room or other physical space within a Location.
 This allows for devices to be organized into groups making navigation and security easier.
 A group can contain multiple devices, but devices can only be in a single group.
 Further, nesting of groups is not currently supported.